 Donor Journey Step 2: Research

-Once someone is aware of the need for your mission, they’ll likely do further research to figure out if they want to support the cause and how they can support it.
+Once someone is aware of the need for your mission, they’ll likely do further research to determine whether they want to support the cause and how they can do so.

 This entire stage is about building trust.
 You need to give potential donors a reason to give to your organization and support your efforts.

 First off, ensure your nonprofit website is optimized.
-After all, this is likely the first place a prospect is going to look when researching your cause.
-Your website should be regularly maintained and updated to hold valuable content on your mission and organization.
+This is likely the first place a prospect is going to look when researching your cause.
+Your website should be regularly maintained and updated to promote valuable content about your mission and organization.
 You can:

 - Use success stories and infographics to relay accomplishments and important metrics quickly.